kamakshi2126/Road_Safety_Dashboard/README.md

 Weather impact on accidents

-Provide a visually rich and interactive dashboard that supports better decision-making for policymakers, traffic authorities, and the public.
+Provide a visually appealing, interactive dashboard for better decision-making

 Tools & Technologies